 This level of monitoring is appropriate to update the status of the species because a thorough literature search was conducted as well as relevant species experts contacted.
 Information contained in this assessment form was verified by species experts.

-List of Experts Contacted:
+List of Experts Contacted: Name Date Affiliation

-es

-es

-es

-dlife